semgrep/ocaml-tree-sitter-core/doc/updating-a-grammar.md

 From the `lang` folder of ocaml-tree-sitter, we'll perform the release.
-This step redoes some of the work that was done earlier and checks that everything is clean before committing and pushing the changes to ocaml-tree-sitter-lang.
+This step redoes some of the work that was done earlier and checks that everything is clean before committing and pushing the changes to semgrep-X.

 ```
 cd lang
   ./release --dry-run X  # dry-run release
   ...                    # inspect things
-  ./release X  # commit and push to a new branch in ocaml-tree-sitter-lang
+  ./release X  # commit and push to semgrep-X
 ```

 Using the parsers
 --

-From the semgrep repository, point to the latest ocaml-tree-sitter-lang and see what changes.
+From the semgrep repository, point to the latest semgrep-X and see what changes.
 If the source `grammar.js` was included, `git diff` should help figure out the changes since the last version.